 Related chapters

-- Kafka: The Definitive Guide (short summary) - Hands-on focus on brokers, partitions, and delivery semantics as a foundation for stream-first architecture.
+- Kafka: The Definitive Guide, 2nd Edition (short summary) - Hands-on focus on brokers, partitions, and delivery semantics as the foundation of streaming architecture.

-- Data pipeline / ETL / ELT architecture - How to embed streaming workloads into an end-to-end data platform and operating model.
+- Data Pipeline / ETL / ELT Architecture - How to embed stream processing into an end-to-end data platform and team operating model.

 - Event-driven architecture: Event Sourcing, CQRS, Saga - Architectural context where event streams become the default integration mechanism across services.

-- Distributed message queue - System design case focused on throughput, ordering, durability, and peak-load behavior.
+- Distributed message queue - System design case focused on throughput, ordering, durability, and behavior under peak load.

-- Designing Data-Intensive Applications (short summary) - Core foundation for stream processing, stateful computation, and consistency trade-offs in data-intensive systems.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Core foundation for stream processing, stateful computation, and consistency trade-offs in data-intensive systems.

-- Enterprise Integration Patterns (short summary) - Pattern language for designing reliable event and stream interactions across heterogeneous systems.
+- Enterprise Integration Patterns (short summary) - Pattern language for reliable event and stream interactions between heterogeneous services.

-- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Strategic perspective on realtime data-system architecture and platform-level evolution.
+- Big Data: Principles and best practices of scalable realtime data systems (short summary) - Strategic perspective on realtime data-system architecture and the evolution of large-scale streaming platforms.

-- Data Mesh in Action (short summary) - Organizational layer for decomposing streaming platforms into product-oriented domains and federated governance.
+- Data Mesh in Action (short summary) - Organizational layer for decomposing a streaming platform into data domains and federated governance.

-- Google Global Network: evolution and architecture principles for the AI era - Network foundation for high-throughput streams: latency budgets, cross-region transport, and WAN resilience.
+- Google Global Network: Evolution and Architectural Principles for the AI Era - Network foundation for high-throughput streams: latency budgets, cross-region links, and global-network resilience.